Every Question We Have Been Asked About Renewable Diesel

 Palm oil can be used as a feedstock for renewable diesel.
 There are producers who use palm oil as a feedstock.
 In the United States, feedstocks and carbon intensity are tracked closely under both Oregon and California’s fuel programs.
 You can determine if a supplier is using palm oil as a feedstock through these regulated pathways.

 How much does renewable diesel cost?

 This is a tough question to answer given there are several markets intersecting.
-From the feedstocks to the market demand for finished product as well as both California and Oregon’s Clean Fuel Standards which place a price on the CO2 intensity of the fuel which reduces the cost of the fuel if consumed in Oregon and California.
+From the feedstocks to the market demand for the finished product as well as both California and Oregon’s Clean Fuel Standards which place a price on the CO2 intensity of the fuel which reduces the cost of the fuel if consumed in Oregon and California.
 These days, your guess is as good as ours.

 Can you mix petroleum diesel and renewable diesel?

 Yes.
 Renewable diesel and petroleum diesel can be blended in any mixture without worry.
 They are drop-in substitutes for each other in your fleet’s use.
-Renewable Diesel is a drop in fuel.
+Renewable Diesel is a drop-in fuel.
 It is a hydrocarbon diesel that will work mixed with diesel or biodiesel blends of petroleum diesel.

 Will Renewable Diesel be available if Oregon bans petroleum diesel?

 Renewable Diesel is available in the Oregon market right now.
 To learn more about why Oregon might be banning petroleum diesel click here.
 Pricing would be a concern.
 New renewable plants are in planning and old petroleum plants are being converted now.
 The increased demand that outright banning fossil diesel could escalate prices quickly.
 Developing a relationship with a provider of biodiesel and renewable diesel is key to ensure your supply.